 - You must optimize your website for visitors at all times.

-Well, if you have some good ones that I missed here, leave them in the comments below.
+If you have some good ones that I missed here, please leave them in the comments below to entertain the rest of us!